yfflood/yfflood.github.io/_pages/about.md

 I am a PhD student at the department of industrial engineering, Tsinghua University.
 Currently, I'm visiting [Huiwen Jia's lab](https://huiwen-j.github.io/) at UC Berkeley.
 I received my B.E. in industrial engineering from Tsinghua University in 2023.

-I study decision-making with an ambition to connect normative theories with descriptive behavioral models.
+I study decision-making with an ambition to connect normative theories with descriptive models.
 Current investigations include:
+- **Sequential Decision Algorithms** for efficient learning and decision-making
-- **Resource-Rational Analysis** of human cognition, with emphasis on behavioral decision making
+- **Resource-Rational Analysis** of human decision making under risk and uncertainty
-- **Expert Elicitation Methodologies​​**, particularly indirect approaches for robust knowledge extraction and aggregation
+- **Expert Elicitation Methodologies​​** for robust knowledge extraction and aggregation

 # Papers
 Hong, Y., Wang, C., & Zhao, B. (2025).
 State Sensitivity in an Additive Discovery Game.
 Proceedings of the Annual Meeting of the Cognitive Science Society, 47.